European Cruising Christmas

 River cruising is for older people only

 You probably already know this but cruising (in all its forms) is booming globally.
 Things are changing too, especially when it comes to river cruising.
 The average age for cruising is falling and cruise lines are providing more choices and activities including long-walking shore tours, hiking, kayaking, cycling, yoga and gym sessions.
 River cruising really has a place for everyone – the young and the old, singles, couples or families.
-There are even river cruise lines that specialise in family travel or travel for the under 45’s.
 For those content with the non-active kind of holiday, you can still do as little or as much as you like on a river cruise.
 It’s really all about options.

 River cruises are prohibitively expensive